Contributing Guide

 Getting Started

-To ensure a smooth workflow, please follow these steps to set up your environment:
+To ensure a smooth collaboration, please follow these steps to set up your contribution environment:

 git checkout -b feat/your-feature-name